 The expert panel noted that there may be benefits in health-service and academic organizations providing education for nurses that includes hands-on training focused on the use of digital health technologies.
 Benefits include improved nurse competence, nurse confidence, and nurse-person therapeutic relationships.
 Minimal harms were reported in the literature.
 However, the certainty in the evidence is very low.
-The expert panel noted an increase in nurses' acceptance of technologies, and that hands-on education about digital health technologies and professional development education related to digital health technologies, and that hands-on education about digital health technologies and professional development activities are very much appreciated by health providers.
+The expert panel noted an increase in nurses' acceptance of technology when nurses received practical or hands-on professional development education related to digital health technologies, and that hands-on education about digital health technologies and professional development activities are very much appreciated by health providers.
 The panel noted that most persons will likely benefit from this practice, however there are feasibility considerations when providing hands-on training.
 Therefore, the expert panel determined the strength of the recommendation to be conditional.